Partnership for Peace Consortium Secretariat

 Vision: Integrated Euro-Atlantic partners contributing to regional stability through multinational defense education, security sector cooperation, and capacity-building initiatives.

-Empowering Working and Study Groups
+Empowering Working Groups

 Downloads